Watch the video: build your own DIY softbox

 Apart from saving you a fair bit of money, the other advantage of a do-it-yourself softbox is that you can make it as large or small as you like.
 The larger the softbox, the softer the light will be – but it will also reduce the light that reaches your subject from the flash, so bear this in mind when choosing the size of cardboard box.

 Of course, there are some disadvantages to the DIY approach.
-The main one is that the homemade softbox isn’t as portable as commercially available versions, since it doesn’t fold down, but for indoor use this isn’t a problem.
+The main one is that the homemade softbox isn’t as portable as commercially available versions – but if you are stuck at home, this is not really an issue!.

 Planning your design and marking it out carefully before cutting will make your softbox easier to construct, and a much better fit for your flash, so take your time during that stage of the build.
 The design we’ve come up with is pretty simple to follow, and only takes around 30 minutes to make…